-The goal of Zhang’s research is to fundamentally advance our computational capabilities to solve significant problems in condensed matter and materials physics.
-He has focused on treating many electron systems and has done pioneering work in algorithmic innovation of quantum Monte Carlo methods and their applications.
+Shiwei’s research goal is to help solve significant problems in condensed matter and materials physics by fundamentally advancing our computational capabilities.
+He has focused on treating many electron systems and has done pioneering work in the development and application of innovative new algorithmic approaches for quantum Monte Carlo methods.
 Methods he developed have been applied in condensed matter, quantum chemistry, ultra-cold atoms, and nuclear physics.
-Zhang and his group perform both materials-specific, first-principles electronic structure calculations and lattice model simulations of strongly correlated systems.
+Shiwei and his group perform both materials-specific, first-principles electronic structure calculations and model simulations of strongly correlated systems.

 Shiwei’s publications on the eprint arXiv.